 Newark Liberty International Airport (EWR) is located in New Jersey, but many travelers prefer flying into this airport because it’s less crowded and offers direct flights from more cities.

-As with the other airports, there are numerous options for transportation from Newark Airport to Manhattan and other parts of New York City, and we cover them all in this post.
+As with the other 2 airports, JFK and LaGuardia, there are numerous options for transportation from Newark Airport to Manhattan and other parts of New York City, and we cover them all in this post.

-The AirTrain connects the airport to New Jersey Transit trains and Amtrak trains that travel to Penn Station in Midtown Manhattan.
+The AirTrain connects Newark Airport terminals to New Jersey Transit trains and Amtrak trains that travel roughly 30 minutes to Penn Station in Midtown Manhattan.